XM-Tan/KDMSC/README.md

 ## This repo is built for the paper: A Lightweight Framework with Knowledge Distillation for Zero-Shot Mars Scene Classification
 ### [<a href="https://ieeexplore.ieee.org/document/10699382">Paper</a>]

+# Abstract
+Gathering extensive labeled data during Mars missions is costly and unrealistic, especially considering the complex and unpredictable Martian environment where new and unfamiliar scenes may emerge.
+Traditional Mars scene classification (MSC) methods depend heavily on large amounts of labeled data, which makes it impractical to recognize previously unseen scene classes without the necessary labeled examples.
+In addition, the significant computational demands and parameter requirements of modern models also pose challenges for their integration into resource-constrained systems used in Mars exploration.
+To address these issues, we propose a zero-shot MSC (ZSMSC) framework, which is able to categorize unseen Martian image scenes without the prior acquisition of vast visual examples.
+Specifically, the framework combines lightweight model design with knowledge distillation (KD) techniques, known as KDMSC, to streamline complex zero-shot learning (ZSL) models.
+It employs a KD loss that captures essential knowledge through the training of the teacher model from scratch, thereby improving the zero-shot classification performance of the student model.
+Consequently, the lightweight student model is tailored for deployment on devices with limited resources while fulfilling the requirements of the ZSMSC tasks.
+Moreover, to support the ZSMSC initiative, we developed a dataset named ZSMars to further advance this field.
+Experimental results indicate that our model excels in the ZSMSC tasks while maintaining low computational complexity and storage requirements.

 # Getting Started
 ## Installation
 ### Step 1: Clone the KDMSC repository: